Integrated Principal Components Analysis: Discussion

 Still, there are many other open avenues for future exploration.
 Analogous to PCA, one might imagine similar fruitful extensions of iPCA to higher-order data, functional data, and other structured applications.
 One could continue exploring g-convex penalties in different contexts and problems.
 Another interesting area for future research would be to develop a general framework to prove the consistency of g-convex estimators using the intrinsic manifold space, rather than the Euclidean space.
 We believe this intersection of g-convexity and statistical theory is a particularly ripe area of future research, but overall, in this work, we developed a theoretically sound and practical tool for performing dimension reduction in the integrated data setting, thus facilitating holistic analyses at a large scale.

 \acks{The authors acknowledge support from NSF DMS-1264058, NSF DMS-1554821 and NSF NeuroNex-1707400.
 T.T. also acknowledges support from the NSF Graduate Research Fellowship Program DGE-1752814.
 The authors thank Dr. Joshua Shulman and Dr. David Bennett for help acquiring the ROS/MAP data and acknowledge support from NIH P30AG10161, RF1AG15819, R01AG17917, and R01AG36042 for this data.
-The authors also thank Dr. Zhandong Liu and Dr. Ying-Wooi Wan for help with processing and interpreting the ROS/MAP data.}
+The authors thank Dr. Zhandong Liu and Dr. Ying-Wooi Wan for help with processing and interpreting the ROS/MAP data.
+The authors also thank Cole Franks for help with improving and strengthening Theorem~\ref{nonexistence_thm}.}